ryanatty/atkins-digital/src/_work/01-mogel.md

  - 8
 permalink: /mogel-webiste/
 ---
-- Mogel is a staffing agency, so their website needed to be modern looking/working so as to convey expereice in that field
-- Hired to develop the website from photoshop mockups
-- Designs were not 100%, so we offered opinion on how best to achive the goals
-- Used simple css grid to layout content in consistent maner accross all pages
-- Used styling that relied on colors and text instead of images to keep load times quick
-- Created an inovative mobile nav that inhanced the user's experience
-- used css animations to enhance the user's experience and draw attention to content
+Directed to individuals looking for new careers as well as companies desiring qualified candidates, Mogel wanted a mobile-first approach that was fresh, simple and modern without the heavy look and feel of a traditional staffing agency.
+Developed from client-approved Photoshop markups, the project needed to be consistent with the initial vision.
+And it was.
+The simple CCS grid assured content appeared consistently screen to screen whether viewed on a phone, tablet, or larger screens.
+A simple style was achieved through colors and text rather than images to ensure quick load times.
+Innovative mobile navigation conveyed the fresh approach of the company while CSS animations presented in an unexpected way enhance the user experience.